-The hydraulic chamber, shown in fig. 1, is probably the most common hydraulic component and is associated with hydraulic device model, HydModl.
+The hydraulic chamber, shown in fig. 1, is a common hydraulic component and is associated with hydraulic device model, HydModl.
 The chamber, of volume V and cross-sectional area A, is filled with a hydraulic fluid of bulk modulus B under pressure p.
 Often, due to the presence of a piston, the length of the chamber can vary.
 The change in length of the chamber is denoted d.
 Finally, hydraulic fluid can flow into the chamber; Q denotes the net volumetric flow rate into the chamber.

 The description and formulation of the hydraulic chamber and elements provides the relationships among these variables.